 The tiny bar room was a great sun trap during the day – drinks were also served in the lounge and library

-Bedrooms at Mallory Court hotel
+Mallory Court spa

 Our bedroom was actually a suite, with a separate lounge and bedroom and even our own outside space for when the weather was warmer.
 There was a large bathroom with underfloor heating – which always adds a touch of luxury – and ample supplies of tea and coffee, fruit and little jars of nuts (although the little plastic tubs of milk in the fridge didn’t seem in keeping with the luxury theme).